-The length of a service
+Length of a service

 A service should be arranged with enough time to avoid feeling rushed.
 The service will be booked and coordinated to a certain time frame.
 Discuss the length of the service with the clergy or celebrant and estimate the amount of time required for the service.
 It is also important to discuss the time allocated for anyone who is going to speak at the service.
 If more time is required, we can make extra bookings.